MSI-Metabolomics-Standards-Initiative/inchi-isotopologue-extension/README.md

 specification extension to InChi to better support isotopologue reporting

 # Purpose:
 Develop enhanced specifications within the regular InChI standard for representing isotopologues and isotopomers.
-More specifically, augment the isotopic layer specifications of the regular InChI standard so that specific isotopologues, isotopomers, partial isotopomers, and isotopologue fragments can be represented by a single InChI string and used to identify isotope-informative analytical features.
+More specifically, augment the isotopic layer specifications of the regular InChI standard so that specific `isotopologues`, `isotopomers`, `partial isotopomers`, and `isotopologue fragments` can be represented by `a single InChI string` and used **to identify isotope-informative analytical features**.

 # Current Team Members:
 * [Hunter Moseley](https://github.com/hunter-moseley)